How to Create an Employee Handbook (+Free Template)

 • G2 Rating: 4.1 out of 5 stars

-Workest is an employee handbook builder for creating very simple text-based manuals.
+Workest is an employee handbook builder who creates very simple text-based manuals.
 If you don’t have wild ambitions for designing an outstanding, unique handbook, the tool is the right choice for you to create a solid, standard handbook that looks official and gets the job done.

 zenefits-employee-handbook-building-software